shirsh10mall/Image-Text-Multi-Models/README.md

-# Image-Text-Multi-Models
+# **Project Report: Image-Text Multi-Modal Deep Learning**

-Fine Tuned CLIP Model: https://huggingface.co/shirsh10mall/Fine_Tuned_CLIP_Model
+#### Fine Tuned CLIP Model: https://huggingface.co/shirsh10mall/Fine_Tuned_CLIP_Model

-Fine Tuned Image Captioning (ViT-BERT) Model - https://huggingface.co/shirsh10mall/Image_Captioning_FineTune_ViT_BERT_GCC
+#### Fine Tuned Image Captioning (ViT-BERT) Model - https://huggingface.co/shirsh10mall/Image_Captioning_FineTune_ViT_BERT_GCC

-Google's Conceptual Captioning Dataset with Embeddings: https://huggingface.co/datasets/shirsh10mall/Image_Captioning_GCC_Embeddings
+#### Google's Conceptual Captioning Dataset with Embeddings: https://huggingface.co/datasets/shirsh10mall/Image_Captioning_GCC_Embeddings

-**Harnessing the Power of Multi-Modal Intelligence: A Deep Dive into Image-Text Multi-Model Project**

-In the ever-evolving landscape of AI, the fusion of image and text analysis has sparked a new era of multi-modal intelligence.
-This project embarks on an exhilarating journey to master two significant objectives: Image Captioning and Image Retrieval, where images and text interact harmoniously to enrich understanding and user experiences.

-**A Trio of Datasets Unveil Diversity and Complexity:**

-Three diverse datasets lay the groundwork for this ambitious project's voyage:

-1. **Conceptual Captioning Dataset**: A fraction of Google's vast repository, this collection boasts 145k images with associated captions harvested from alt-text HTML attributes.
-Each image encapsulates a distinct theme, and the captions are culled from the web, offering an array of styles and expressions.

-2. **Flickr 8k Dataset**: Purposefully designed for benchmarking image description and retrieval tasks, this collection features 8,000 images, each paired with five distinct captions.
-The dataset's careful curation ensures representation across various scenes and contexts.

-3. **Custom Dataset Creation**: Fusing creativity with technology, a bespoke dataset emerges, composed of 1,000 image-caption pairs.
-The sentences, meticulously generated using ChatGPT, span an array of activities involving living and non-living entities.
-Leveraging Selenium's web scraping capabilities, high-resolution images from Google enrich this unique dataset, fostering a blend of innovation and practicality.

-**Embarking on the Image Captioning Odyssey:**

-The project's first objective, image captioning, materializes through two distinct models:

-1. **Encoder-Decoder Model with Attention**: Combining the prowess of image encoders (MobileNetV2 or ResNet50) with decoder layers (Embedding, GRU, and Attention), this model synthesizes contextual captions.
-Images are encoded, producing latent features that serve as the context for the text decoder, culminating in coherent and expressive captions.
-TensorFlow orchestrates this journey, yet initial attempts yielded less-than-desirable results, plagued by repetitive and inaccurate captions.

-2. **ViT BERT Pre-trained Model**: Pivoting towards the ViT BERT model, leveraging PyTorch via hugging face's setup, marks a transformative stride.
-Fine-tuning on a merged dataset propels this model to exceptional heights, delivering captions that seamlessly capture image nuances.
-The resulting efficacy, measured through the lens of Rouge score metrics, underscores the power of this approach.

-**Charting the Complex Terrain of Image Retrieval:**

-Navigating the intricate realm of image retrieval involves traversing two pathways:

-1. **From-Scratch CLIP Model**: The inception of a Custom Learning Image Pretext (CLIP) model unveils TensorFlow's prowess.
-This model endeavours to correlate textual and visual content.
-Yet, roadblocks emerged as training dynamics posed challenges, hampering parameter updates and progress.

-2. **Fine-Tuned ViT Clip Pre-trained Model**: Pivoting towards leveraging a pre-trained model (ViT Clip) and fine-tuning proved instrumental.
-Through meticulous training on a hybrid dataset, performance milestones were achieved.
-The extraction of image embeddings and their organization via FAISS indexing streamlined retrieval, propelling efficient search.

-**Culmination in a User-Friendly Interface:**

-The project's pinnacle is realized through an interactive web application, melding the realms of technology and user experience.
-FastAPI, HTML, and CSS converge to create an accessible platform, fostering interaction with the project's potent capabilities.

-1. **Image Captioning Tab**: Users can seamlessly upload images, where models generate descriptive captions that reflect the intricate details within the images.

-2. **Image Retrieval Tab**: A novel facet unveils itself, enabling users to input textual queries and specify the desired number of images.
-Here, text embeddings guide image selection, creating a symbiotic relationship between queries and curated visual results.

-With this project, the intricate dance between images and text results in a harmonious fusion of technology and creativity, enhancing user experiences in the world of visual and semantic exploration.
+### *Abstract:*
+In this report, I present an in-depth exploration of an Image-Text Multi-Modal Deep Learning project aimed at achieving two primary objectives: Image Captioning and Image Retrieval.
+The project leverages a trifecta of diverse datasets, employs advanced deep learning models, and culminates in a user-friendly web application.
+Despite encountering challenges, the project demonstrates successful implementation and noteworthy outcomes.

+### 1. **Dataset Collection and Preprocessing:**
+Three datasets are harnessed to encapsulate the multi-modal landscape: Google's Conceptual Captioning dataset, the Flickr 8k Dataset, and a custom dataset generated from ChatGPT and Google Images using Selenium.
+Each dataset undergoes meticulous preprocessing and labeling, ensuring their suitability for model training and evaluation.

+### 2. **Image Captioning:**
+Two distinct models are pursued for Image Captioning.
+The first model comprises an Encoder-Decoder architecture incorporating a GRU mechanism and Attention layers.
+The image encoder utilizes pre-trained MobileNetV2 or ResNet50 models, and the decoder is fashioned with embeddings, GRU, and Attention layers.
+This model's initial implementation yielded suboptimal results due to issues of repeated and erroneous caption generation.
+Subsequently, a ViT BERT pre-trained model, harnessed through Hugging Face's PyTorch setup, exhibited superior performance.
+Fine-tuned across the combined dataset, the ViT BERT model showcases promising results in both training and testing phases, evaluated through the Rouge score metric.

+### 3. **Image Retrieval:**
+The Image Retrieval component commenced with an attempt to build a CLIP model from scratch, employing TensorFlow and PyTorch.
+Despite struggling with parameter updates, a pivot was made to fine-tune OpenAI's ViT Clip pre-trained model.
+This fine-tuned model, trained across all three datasets, manifested commendable results.
+Embarking on the creation of embeddings for image retrieval, a fine-tuned CLIP model facilitated the extraction of image embeddings.
+These embeddings were organized using FAISS indexing for efficient similarity-based search.

+### 4. **Model Deployment:**
+A pivotal culmination of the project is the development of an interactive web application using FastAPI, HTML, and CSS.
+The application is partitioned into two user-friendly tabs: one for image captioning and another for image retrieval.
+In the former, users upload images to generate captions using the ViT BERT model.
+In the latter, users input text queries to retrieve images based on text-image similarity scores.

+### *Challenges Faced:*
+The project was not devoid of challenges.
+Initial attempts to build a CLIP model from scratch faced obstacles in terms of parameter updates, hindering efficient training.
+However, this was mitigated through the adoption of a pre-trained ViT Clip model.

+*Conclusion:*
+In conclusion, the Image-Text Multi-Modal Deep Learning project successfully tackles the intricate synergy between images and text.
+Through diverse datasets, advanced models, and meticulous deployment, the project achieves its dual objectives, showcasing promising outcomes in both image captioning and retrieval.

+This project report stands as a testament to the potential of deep learning in unraveling the intricate tapestry of multi-modal interactions, with practical applications across domains.
+It serves as an ideal portfolio piece, exemplifying the ability to harness deep learning techniques for real-world problem-solving.